LionelBeato/alpacas/week-2/day-4/OVERVIEW.md

 1. Complete the labs portion of today's assignment in a gradle java project.
 2. Create a GitHub repository for your project.
-3. Paste a link to that repository in the text-field for the assisnment in TiTuS.
+3. Paste a link to that repository in the text-field for the assignment in TiTuS.

 ### TDD: Questions and Answers